prameya/webdora-d8/README.md

 ### Install Homebrew
 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-To make sure brew installed use `brew --version`.
+To make sure brew was installed use `brew --version`.
 To be safe, let's run `brew doctor`.

 ### Install Apache
 `brew install httpd`

-To automatically load apache on boot use `sudo brew services start httpd`
+To automatically load apache on boot use `sudo brew services start httpd`.

 Use the following commands as needed: